Visit the Eskes Lab website to learn about our other projects, including:

 Why is this project important?

-Our experts at the Brain Repair Centre are working with research volunteers to understand which exercises help improve cognitive abilities.
-Our goal is to help therapists develop personalized treatment plans for patients.
+Our experts and trainees at the Brain Repair Centre are working to understand which exercises help improve cognitive abilities such as attention and memory.
+Our goal is to help therapists develop personalized treatment plans for patients who have problems with this after stroke, or due to other diseases, like Parkinsons.
 The treatment plans will help patients regain independence in everyday activities and improve their quality of life.

 To develop these tools, we are working on a number of projects.

-For example, in one project we’re working to develop a set of computer activities that can provide an ‘attention report card.’
+For example, one project aims to develop a set of computer activities that can provide an ‘attention report card’.
 It highlights an individual’s strengths and weaknesses when completing these activities that require focus and concentration.

-In another project, we’re developing and testing brain exercises to improve attention and thinking.
-Research volunteers complete these exercises daily using their own computers at home.
+In another project, we’re developing and testing brain exercises to improve attention, and thinking.
+Research volunteers complete these exercises daily at home using their own computers.

-When we can reliably predict what effects the exercises will have on the brain, it will be possible to put together a unique treatment plan based on a person’s specific needs as identified in the attention report card.
+When we can reliably predict how the exercises will improve how the brain works, it will be possible to put together a unique treatment plan based on a person’s specific needs as identified in the attention report card.

 Who will benefit?

 In the future, our research team hopes to expand the application of the Cognitive Repair Kit.
-Their goal is to treat various other conditions as well—like Attention Deficit Hyperactivity Disorder (ADHD) and Multiple Sclerosis (MS).
+Our goal is to develop exercises for various other conditions as well—like Attention Deficit Hyperactivity Disorder (ADHD) and Multiple Sclerosis (MS).
 The team is also looking at the option of using the Cognitive Repair Kit to aid a healthy aging process for seniors.